andrevidela/Research-report/Thesis/index.md

 update (Dec (S n)) = Dec n
 ```

-We have a data type with two cases, and update checks which case we have and then incrementing or decrementing the `Nat` value.
+We have a data type `Numbers` with two cases and `update` checks which case we have and then increments or decrements the `Nat` value accordingly.

 This function should perform in constant space (`O(1)`) but currently, the Idris compiler always allocates new values when a constructor is called.
 In addition, the old value is now ready to be freed, but we have to wait on the garbage collector to catch it.

-Unfortunately, we cannot naively implement the free and update optimisation in order to see what kind of performance improvement we can get out of linear types.
+Unfortunately, we cannot naively implement the free and update optimisation to see what kind of performance improvement we can get out of linear types.
 This is because a linear variable is not guaranteed to be unique when it is called on a linear function.
 One example of this sharing mechanism can be seen with function subtyping.

 ### Issues with Linear Function Subtyping

-In order to make the interplay between unrestricted and linear functions easier, Idris2 features subtyping on functions.
+To make the interplay between unrestricted and linear functions easier, Idris2 features subtyping on functions.
 As a refresher, subtyping allows a function to accept another type than the one that it has been specified with, as long as the other type is a _subtype_ of the original one.
-In the following example we are going to assume we have access to two types, `A` and `B`, with `B` is a subtype of `A`, noted with `B <: A`
+In the following example we are going to assume we have access to two types, `A` and `B`, where `B` is a subtype of `A`, noted with `B <: A`

 ```haskell